satyam19arya/K8s_installation_setup/kops_installation.md

 ```
 kops delete cluster --name demok8scluster1.k8s.local --yes --state=s3://kops-storage
 ```
+> [!NOTE]
+> All instances created by kops will be built within ASG (Auto Scaling Groups), which means each instance will be automatically monitored and rebuilt by AWS if it suffers any failure.

 Ref: https://kops.sigs.k8s.io/getting_started/aws/

-Note: All instances created by kops will be built within ASG (Auto Scaling Groups), which means each instance will be automatically monitored and rebuilt by AWS if it suffers any failure.